 This opinion also states that the repayment of the premium can also be made contingent on the lawyer making a recovery on behalf of the client.

-If you are a party to litigation in Florida, then you may purchase a policy if the following conditions are met:
+If you are a party to litigation in Florida or Georgia, then you may purchase a policy if the following conditions are met:

 The policy lasts from the date the policy is purchased until (1) the date that is thirty days after a judgment for attorney’s fees is entered against the insured, or (2) the voluntary or involuntary dismissal of the litigation, whichever occurs first.
 There is no need to pay a renewal premium, ever!